Are you considering getting a German Shepherd as your pet? These majestic dogs are known for their intelligence, loyalty, and strength.

 If you plan to leave your German Shepherd alone for hours, consider investing in a pet sitter or dog walker.

-To learn more about this topic, read this blog post: Can German Shepherds be left alone?
+Suggestion: Can German Shepherds be left alone?